Salmon-e/gdphysics/README.md

 | `friction`         | The friction coefficient                   | float          | 1.0     |
 | `positon_fixed`    | Whether the object's position is fixed     | bool           | false   |
 | `rotation_fixed`   | Whether the object's rotation is fixed     | bool           | false   |

+*rotation triggers do not overlap, so the rotation duration is slightly decreased to account for little overlaps.
+If rotation breaks, try decreasing this value, and if it is too choppy, try increasing it a little.

+**If you want to change when the simulation starts, place an anchor object on the target layer at the desired position.
+By default the first chain in the chain tab will be viewed as an anchor, but you can change it to any object by setting this parameter.